Barbiche/barbiche.github.io/_posts/2021-04-09-checkpoints_nicosie.md

 The Green Line of Cyprus, also known as the United Nations Buffer Zone in Cyprus, is a demilitarized zone which was established in 1964 and extended in 1974 following the the Turkish invasion of the island.
 This invasion divided the area in two parts:
  - the Republic of Cyprus in the South, which has legally the sovereignty on all the territory.
- - the Turkish Republic of Nothern Cyprus, controlling _de facto_ the nothern part of the country.
+ - the Turkish Republic of Northern Cyprus, controlling _de facto_ the northern part of the country.

  Moreover, the Green Line can notably be encountered in Nicosia, the capital of Cyprus, actively dividing the city in two parts.
-The fact that the the Republic of Cyprus is part of the European Union and the Schengen Area, but not Turkey, creates a lot of troubles for Nothern Nicosians who want to cross the border to the southern part of the city.
+The fact that the the Republic of Cyprus is part of the European Union and the Schengen Area, but not Turkey, creates a lot of troubles for Northern Nicosians who want to cross the border to the southern part of the city.

  Through _Checkpoints - an evening in Nicosia_, we tried to express these issues in a narrative game, where you explore freely a simple representation of the capital, going through the border and discussing with citizens.
 What seems to be a very simple task - gathering friends to have a drink - can indeed be way more painful due to this particular context.